teoring/crawlson.github.io/README.md

 # Set your preferences
 It is important to configure your preferences correctly.
 If you skip this step you might receive irrelevant notifications.

-All settings can be changed in Crawlson telegram channel chat window.
+All settings can be changed in Crawlson telegram channel chat.

  To view your current settings type:
 > /settings